 What kind of Computers can you use to Make Music?

-While we have talked about the many advantages of making music digitally, you should be aware that not all computers have the capacity for music production.
-At the minimum, you need at least 8GB of RAM and a fairly good processing speed; minimum is four cores with at least 2.4GHz.
+At the minimum, you need at least 8GB of RAM and a fairly good processing speed; the minimum is four cores with at least 2.4GHz.
 Some plugins are quite heavy and will not work with the minimum requirements.
 If you enjoy the process of making music, you must go for high-performance systems.

 So, do you love making music?
 If the answer is yes, then you have no excuse anymore; you can now do it at the comfort of your home.